The Advantages of O-1 Visa and O-1 Status, and Other Important Issues

 However, the "dual intent" provision does not apply to O-2 visa applicants.
 Unlike the O-1 extraordinary ability nonimmigrant visa, the O-2 visa applicants must satisfy that he or she has a residence abroad, and no intent to abandon that residence in their home country.

 While an O-1 visa applicant does not have to have a residence in the home country which he or she does not intend to abandon, there must however be an intent to remain on the O-1 visa.
 Therefore, the foreign national may legally come to U.S. in O-1 visa, and depart U.S. at the end of the authorized stay, and at the same time, seek to apply for U.S. Green Card to become a permanent resident of the United States.
+The following is an example of dual intent:

 9. USCIS' Office of Fraud Detection and National Security and Site Visit